kentywang/Dorta/README.md

 # Dorta
-A fighting game, inspired by Dota, Super Smash Bros, Dragon Ball Z, and Zelda.
+A fighting game that takes place in a forest between two cats.
+Inspired by SSBM, Street Fighter, Zelda, DBZ, and Dota.
+Sorta.